-Cash used in financing activities was \$0.9 million during 2019 compared to \$30.3 million during 2018.
-The primary uses of cash during 2019 were \$1.0 million for payments of payroll taxes from stock based compensation, \$58,000 for payments of cash dividends, and \$38,000 for payment of an earn-out related to a prior acquisition.
+Cash used in financing activities was \$20.5 million during 2020 compared to \$0.9 million during 2019.
+The primary uses of cash in financing activities during 2020 included \$20.0 million for repurchases of common stock and \$0.4 million for payments of payroll taxes from stock based compensation.
+During 2019, the primary use of cash in financing activities was \$1.0 million for payments of payroll taxes from stock based compensation.
 During 2019, the primary source of cash from financing activities resulted from \$0.2 million from the exercise of employee stock options.
-During 2018, the primary uses of cash were \$32.4 million for payments of cash dividends, \$0.3 million for payments of payroll taxes from stock based compensation, \$100,000 for payment of debt issue costs, and \$38,000 for payment of an earn-out related to a prior acquisition.
-During 2018, the primary source of cash from financing activities resulted from \$2.6 million from the exercise of employee stock options.

-Our balance sheet reflects positive working capital of \$119.4 million at December 31, 2019 compared to \$134.6 million at December 31, 2018.
-The decrease in working capital was primarily due to a reduction in accounts receivable from the prior year.
-The Company's primary source of liquidity is \$172.9 million of cash and cash equivalents and marketable securities.
-The Company also has a \$50.0 million revolving credit facility loan agreement, all of which was available at December 31, 2019.
+Our balance sheet reflects negative working capital of \$4.7 million at December 31, 2020 compared to positive working capital of \$119.4 million at December 31, 2019.
+The decrease in working capital was primarily due to a reduction in cash and marketable securities to fund acquisitions and share repurchases.
+The Company's primary source of liquidity is \$46.5 million of cash and cash equivalents and marketable securities.
+The Company also has a \$65.0 million revolving credit facility loan agreement, all of which was available at December 31, 2020.
 For additional information regarding our revolving credit facility, see Note 14 to the Company's Consolidated Financial Statements included elsewhere in this report.